punktum/Teddy-Tom-Car-amba/README.md

 # Teddy-Tom-Car-amba
-Android game for little children
+Android game for little children which is published to the G-Play Store